quicwg/base-drafts/draft-ietf-quic-transport.md

 A client also includes a list of supported versions along with its transport parameters.
 Transport parameters are carried in the first packet the client sends.
-Sending the list of supported versions enables upgrade between compatible versions, as described in {{version-upgrade}}.
+Sending the list of supported versions enables upgrades between compatible versions, as described in {{version-upgrade}}.
 These parameters also enable validation of version negotiation by the server (see
 {{version-validation}}).